wez/wezterm/docs/config/lua/keyassignment/SelectTextAtMouseCursor.md

-In this example, the triple-left-click mouse action is set to automatically select the entire command output when clicking on any character withing that region:
+In this example, the triple-left-click mouse action is set to automatically select the entire command output when clicking on any character within that region:

 ```lua
 config.mouse_bindings = {